sora-xor/sora-docs/src/running-a-sora-testnet-node.md

 Download the `docker-compose.volunteer.yml` [configuration file](https://github.com/hyperledger-iroha/iroha/raw/refs/heads/testnet/2.0.0-rc.1/defaults/docker-compose.volunteer.yml) from the Iroha repository.

-In your command line navigate to the folder you placed the file into.
+Navigate to the folder where you placed the file in your command line.

 ### 2. Generate Your Key Pair and Declare the Public Key